TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 #### dateStartWk, dateStartYr

-Returns start of the week, start of the year
+Returns the start of the week, the start of the year

 ```csharp
 static TransDate  dateStartWk(TransDate _transDate)